72 Notable alumni of

 -

-Mitoji Yabunaka is the current Japanese Vice-Minister for Foreign Affairs in charge of administration.
-Prior to his current position, Yabunaka served as Ministry of Foreign Affair's Asian and Oceanian Affairs Bureau Director-General.
+Mitoji Yabunaka is a Japanese diplomat who served as Vice Minister for Foreign Affairs from 2008 to 2010.
+Prior to that position, Yabunaka served as Ministry of Foreign Affair's Asian and Oceanian Affairs Bureau Director-General.
 He has been a diplomat for nearly forty years.

 -